Cuxton

-Cuxton is a village in the unitary authority of Medway in South East England.
+Cuxton is a village and civil parish in the unitary authority of Medway, Kent in south-east England.
 It lies on the left bank of the River Medway in the North Downs.
-It is served by the A228, and Cuxton railway station on the Medway Valley Line between Strood and Maidstone.
+It is served by the A228, and Cuxton railway station on the Medway Valley line between Strood and Maidstone.
 A low valley leads up from the river to the hamlet of Lower Bush.